BCDevOps/developer-experience/docs/resiliency-checklist.md

 ### A Well Behaved App

-It is important to ensure your app is well behaved and doesn't impede the clusters operators work or impact the clusters ability to heal.
+It is important to ensure your app is well behaved and doesn't impede the cluster's operators work or impact the cluster's ability to heal.

 Review the Kubernetes docs on [pod terminations](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination) to understand the full sequence of events.
 Ensure that your pods will gracefully exit.
 This means not setting the `terminationGracePeriod` too high, and ensuring your containers command properly listens for the `SIGTERM` and responds.